ginevracoal/robustBNNs/readme.md

 - If `--test` is True, the model is evaluated on test data.
 - `--device=="cuda"` runs the code on GPU, while `--device=="cpu"` runs it on CPU.

-Additional descriptions of the arguments can be found in parser "--help".
+Additional descriptions of the arguments can be found in parser `--help`.

 **Examples**